benmwebb/dopewars/README.md

 This will be created by make install or by RPM installation.
 A different high score file can be selected with the `-f` switch.

-WIN32 INSTALLATION
+## Windows installation

-dopewars now compiles as a console or regular application under Win32 (Windows 95, 98, NT, 2000, XP).
-Almost all functionality of the standard Unix binary is retained; for example, all of the same command line switches are supported.
+dopewars now compiles as a console or regular application under Win32 (XP or later).
+Almost all functionality of the standard Unix binary is retained;
+for example, all of the same command line switches are supported.
 However, for convenience, the configuration file is the more Windows-friendly "dopewars-config.txt".

 The easiest way to install the Win32 version is to download the precompiled binary.
-The supplied configure script, however, should build the binary correctly under Cygwin (see the `INSTALL` file for details).

-USAGE
+To build from source, see the `win32` directory.

+## Usage

 dopewars has built-in client-server support for multi-player games.
 For a full list of options configurable on the command line, run dopewars with